zeph-yr/JDFixer/README.md

 This works exactly the same as JD Preferences.
 The five examples above apply, except in Reaction Time.
 Reaction Time is a function of the map's original NJS and Jump Distance.
 This means that RT Preferences automatically sets the map's JD to give your preferred RT for its given NJS.

 ## Understanding Snapping to Beat Fractions
-The snap display consists of 4 values (A, B) JD RT:
+To use this feature, toggle on `Separate JD and RT sliders`, `Snap JD and RT to fractions of a beat` and set the `Beat Fraction (1/n)` in Mod Settings.
+Enabling Automated Preferences overrides the snapped value. **The snap display consists of four values (A, B) JD RT.**

+**Given the current JD or RT slider value:**
-- **A:** This is how many fractions of a beat relative to the map's default offset, that the map will run at, given the current JD or RT slider value.
+- **A:** This is how many fractions of a beat relative to the map's default offset that the map will run at.
-- **B:** This is equivalent absolute offset that the will map run at.
+- **B:** This is the equivalent absolute offset that the will map run at.
 - **JD:** This is the equivalent JD that the map will snap to and run at.
 - **RT:** This is the equivalent RT that the map will snap to and run at.
-To use this feature, toggle `ON` `Separate JD and RT sliders`, `Snap JD and RT to fractions of a beat` and set the `Beat Fraction (1/n)` in Mod Settings.
-Running a map with Automated Preferences will override the snapped value.

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26_Offset/Screenshots/v7/7.0.0_beat_fraction_2.png)

 ## Understanding Song Speed Options
-By base game behavior, maps played at different song speeds (for example when playing with Modifiers or at 200% on Practice Mode) maintain their JD.
-This is so that logically a higher song speed setting will make the map "play faster" and increases the difficulty by lowering the player's reaction time.
+By base game behavior, maps maintain their JD when played at different song speeds (e.g. when playing with Modifiers or 200% on Practice Mode).
+This is so logically, higher song speed settings make maps "play faster" and increases the difficulty by lowering the player's reaction time.

+**JDFixer can change this.
+Choose one of the options:**
-- **JD_Settings:** If you prefer the base game behavior or you prefer to always have a known JD (meaning you want to play at the JD you set, at any song speed), choose this option.
+- **JD_Settings:** If you prefer the base game behavior or you prefer to always have a known JD (meaning you want to play at the JD you set, at any song speed).
+This behaves the same as JDFixer v6.0.0 and below and is the default option.

-- **RT_Settings:** If you prefer to always have a known reaction time (and would prefer the JD to be auto-adjusted depending on the song speed to give you the RT you set), choose this option.
-This means when you play a map at a higher song speed, the JD will be pushed back to give the same RT as if the play was played at normal speed.
-Playing a map at lower song speed will bring the JD closer.
+- **RT_Settings:** If you prefer to always have a known reaction time (and would prefer the JD to be auto-adjusted depending on the song speed to give the RT you set).
+This means when the map is run at a higher song speed, the JD will be pushed back to give the same RT as if the map is being played at normal speed.
+Likewise, playing the map at lower song speed will bring the JD closer.

-- **JD_RT_Respectively:** If you prefer to have both of options, depending on whether you are using the JD or RT sliders and Automated Preferencences, choose this.
-This means when you have the JD slider active or are using JD Automated Preferences, it will behave like the `JD_Settings` option, and when you have the RT slider active or are using RT Automated Preferences, it will behave like the `RT_Settings` option.
+- **JD_RT_Respectively:** If you prefer to have both of options, depending on whether you are using the JD or RT sliders and Automated Preferencences.
+This means when the JD slider is active or JD Automated Preferences is enabled, it will behave like the `JD_Settings` option, and when the RT slider is active or RT Automated Preferences is enabled, it will behave like the `RT_Settings` option.

 ![screenshot](https://github.com/zeph-yr/JDFixer/blob/BS_1.26_Offset/Screenshots/v7/7.0.0_mod_settings_song_speed_1.png)

 ## Tournaments and MP
 - **Tournament Assistant:** Supports Default, Dual Sync and AutoPause matches.
 You can only use one of the sliders at a time.
-As usual, enabling Preferences override both sliders. *Avoid opening the Preferences menu in TA!
-You will be stuck in it until you relaunch the game or the coordinator lets you out (this is by design in TA).
-However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it (but I hope you've set your Preferences correctly lol).*
+As usual, enabling Preferences override both sliders. ***Avoid opening the Preferences menu in TA!*** *You will be stuck in it until you relaunch the game or the coordinator lets you out (this is by design in TA).
+However if you do choose to get yourself stuck inside just before a match, your match will still play fine when the coordinator starts it (but I hope you've set your Preferences correctly or left the slider in a sane spot lol).*
 - **Multiplayer:** Shares the UI with TA.
 As usual, you can only use one of the sliders at a time and enabling Preferences override both sliders.
 It is safe to open the Preferences menu here lol.
 - **CustomCampaigns:** Comes with display for map's default JD and RT **(v3.1.0+)**
-- **OST, DLC Levels, Base Campaign** are fully supported.
+- **OST, DLC Levels and Base Campaign** are fully supported.

 <div id="image-table">
     <table>